PokemonAutomation/About/Setup/HardwareNeeded/HardwareExperienced.md

 ### 1. CP210x module - USB to Serial TTL (UART)
 - Ensure it uses CP210x chipset (e.g. CP2102).
 Make sure it does NOT use the Prolific chipset (e.g. PL2303).

+Refer to the [Beginner guide](./HardwareBeginner.md) for more details.

 ### 2. Serial Board Connectors